babelfish-for-postgresql/babelfish_project_website/_docs/contributing.md

 ## Contributing code

-Babelfish is available as Open Source software and can be downloaded from Github for free under the terms of the
+Babelfish for PostgreSQL (called &ldquo;Babelfish&rdquo; in the following) is available as Open Source software and can be downloaded from Github for free under the terms of the
 [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) and the
 [PostgreSQL license](https://www.postgresql.org/about/licence/).